-Everick Sullivan, a former associate head coach at Eastern Kentucky, with 11 years of experience as a collegiate basketball coach, has spent the previous two seasons with the Georgia State Panthers under head coach Ron Hunter.
+Everick Sullivan, a former associate head coach at Eastern Kentucky with 12 years of experience as a collegiate basketball coach, has spent the previous four seasons with the Georgia State Panthers under head coach Ron Hunter.

-Before joining the Panthers in 2011, Sullivan spent three seasons with Eastern Kentucky and helped guide the Colonels to 53 wins during his stint, where he spent two seasons as an assistant before being promoted to associate head coach in his final season.
+Before joining the Panthers in 2011, Sullivan spent three seasons with Eastern Kentucky and helped the Colonels to 53 wins, when he spent two seasons as an assistant before being promoted to associate head coach in his final season.

-In his last two seasons with Eastern Kentucky, The Colonels were among the top 10 in the NCAA in three-point shooting percentage, ranked second nationally in three-pointers made (10), assist-to-turnover ratio (+1.63) and third in fewest turnovers per game (9.6).
+In his last two seasons with Eastern Kentucky, the Colonels were among the top 10 in the NCAA in 3-point shooting percentage, ranked second nationally in 3-pointers made (10), assist-to-turnover ratio (+1.63) and third in fewest turnovers per game (9.6).

 In 2005-06, his team was ranked the ninth best defense in the nation.
-He recruited and graduated 92% of all his student-athletes with 22 of his 24 players moving on to four-year institutions.
-In 2004-05, Sullivan served one year as the head coach at Lincoln Trial College (Ill.), where he finished with a 28-5 record.
-He was named Region & District Coach of the Year multiple times during his head coaching career.
+He recruited and graduated 92 percent of all his student-athletes with 22 of his 24 players moving on to four-year institutions.
+In 2004-05, Sullivan served as the head coach at Lincoln Trial (Ill.)
+College, where he finished with a 28-5 record.
+He was named region and district coach of the year multiple times during his head coaching career.

-The native of Simpsonville, S.C., played collegiate basketball at the University of Louisville under Hall of Fame head coach Denny Crum from 1988-92.
-Sullivan played in three NCAA Tournaments and is among the Cardinals’ all-time leaders in scoring (15th), assists (ninth), three-point percentage (10th) and dunks (10th).
+The native of Simpsonville, S.C., played collegiate basketball at Louisville under Hall of Fame head coach Denny Crum from 1988-92.
+Sullivan played in three NCAA tournaments and is among the Cardinals’ all-time leaders in scoring (15th), assists (ninth), 3-point percentage (10th) and dunks (10th).

-After earning a bachelor’s degree in communications, Sullivan went on to play eight years of professional basketball in Finland, Portugal, Slovenia, Poland, Puerto Rico, Cyprus and Lebanon.
+Sullivan earned a bachelor’s degree in communications from Louisville.
+He play eight years of professional basketball in Finland, Portugal, Slovenia, Poland, Puerto Rico, Cyprus and Lebanon.
 In 1998, his team won the Cyprus league championship and he was voted MVP.